20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 Watch sunrise from the Fortrose Cliffs

-The cliffs at Fortrose provide a stunning lookout point over the ocean, the rugged coastline of the Catlins and a raw beach.
-The Fortrose Cliffs are located 2km south of Fortrose township and follow a gravel road until you get to the cliffs.
-From here you can watch a beautiful sunrise, or just go during the day for a stop to breath in the fresh air of the ocean.
+The cliffs at Fortrose provide a stunning lookout point over the ocean, the rugged coastline of the Catlins, and a stunning, untouched beach.
+The Fortrose Cliffs are located 2km south of Fortrose Township and follow a gravel road until you get to the cliffs.
+From here you can watch a beautiful sunrise which is what we did.
+But of course, you can also visit during the day for a stop to breathe in the fresh air of the ocean.

 Visit Waipapa Point Lighthouse

 Waipapa Point Lighthouse is a historic lighthouse in this far southwest corner of The Catlins.
 It’s a great spot for a walk along the scenic sand dunes and rugged coastline.
-You can go marine wildlife watching and might be able to spot sea mammals and several types of birds.
-Waipapa Point Lighthouse is definitely a photogenic place with the surrounded scrub and steps leading to the red door of the lighthouse.
-Although the lighthouse is not open for public access, there are enough things to explore in the direct area.
+You can spot marine wildlife such as sea lions and several types of birds.
+Waipapa Point Lighthouse is definitely a photogenic place with the surrounding scrub and steps leading to the red door of the lighthouse.
+Although the lighthouse is not open for public access, there are enough great things to explore in the direct area.

 Read in our complete guide everything about Waipapa Point Lighthouse